LONI Storage Policy

 4. Job Use

-On all systems, jobs must be run from the Work file systems, and not from the Home or Project file systems.
-Files should be copied from Home or Project space to Work before a job is executed, and back when a job terminates, to avoid excessive I/O during execution that degrades system performance.Back to Top
+On all systems, jobs must be run from the /work file systems.
+Running jobs from the /home or /project file systems is strongly discouraged.
+Files should be copied from /home or /project space to /work before a job is executed, and back when a job terminates, to avoid excessive I/O during execution that degrades system performance.Back to Top

 |Small||Up to 100GB||HPC@LSU Operations Manager|